lucerne fodder for silage

 What is Silage and the Best Silage Film for Highly Nutritious Feed

-Providing high-nutrition feed on this one must be accompanied by proper management so that livestock do not experience bloating.
-After the grass is cut, wait for the forage to wither slightly, then it can be served to livestock as a snack.
+Providing this high-nutrition feed must be accompanied by proper management so that livestock do not experience bloating.
+After the lucerne is cut, wait for the forage to wilt slightly, then it can be served to livestock.
 In other words, never give lucerne when the cattle are very hungry.

-Making silage based on lucerne fodder can last up to about 3-4 years if you wrap it in good silage film.
-Therefore, make sure you work with the right film silage supplier for optimal silage production.
+Making silage based on lucerne fodder can last up to 12 to 18 months when you wrap it properly in good silage film.
+Therefore, make sure you work with the right silage film supplier for optimal silage production.